 Managing Depression Among Residents

-This indicates the percentage of residents who are exhibiting signs of depression.
-Higher levels of depression could reveal a lower level of care.
+This indicates the percent of residents who are showing depressive symptoms.
+High levels of depression may indicate a less hospitable environment.

 Appropriate Vaccine Usage